 Stock insurance companies, on the other hand, take a much different approach since they serve an entirely different master.
 Every 90 days stock insurers come under the scrutiny of Wall Street with quarterly earnings reports.
 This can cause major shifts in a stock insurer’s value depending on how market analysts interpret their financial statements.

 Because of this, stock insurance companies tend to take a shorter-term approach on investing.
 It’s also common to find stock insurers taking on incrementally more risk in their investment portfolios.

 More on why this is in the next section.

 Mutual Insurance Companies vs. Stock Insurance Companies with Management Structures

 Obviously, the executives have a fiduciary duty to the stockholders they serve.
-However, the desire to time the company’s stock price with the vesting of their stock options must at times present some conflicts of interests that does not always align with the long-term needs of policyholders.
-This factor puts a much shorter-term view of how to invest company assets at the forefront of a their leadership team’s mind.
+However, the desire to time the company’s stock price with the vesting of their stock options must at times present some conflicts of interests that do not always align with the long-term needs of policyholders.
+This factor puts a much shorter-term view of how to invest company assets at the forefront of their leadership team’s mind.

 Conversely, stock options are non-existent with mutual insurers, even large mutual insurance companies, since these companies are all owned by their policyholders and their corresponding amount of equity through qualifying policy values.

 Surveys have shown that mutual insurers are much tighter on the purse-strings when it comes to executive compensation than their stock insurer counterparts.
 This is due to the purveyance of that conservative stance in the overall culture of mutual insurance companies whether it be investment styles, management styles, product offerings, etc..